 New Line Cinema, part of Warner Bros.
 Entertainment since 2008, coordinates its development, production, marketing, distribution and business affairs activities with Warner Bros.
 Pictures to maximize film performance and operating efficiencies.
-Highlights of New Line’s 2013 release slate, distributed by Warner Bros., include Jack the Giant Slayer, The Incredible Burt Wonderstone, The Conjuring, We’re the Millers and The Hobbit: The Desolation of Smaug.
+Highlights of New Line’s 2013 release slate, distributed by Warner Bros., include Into the Storm, Tammy, Horrible Bosses 2 and The Hobbit: There and Back Again.

 The Warner Bros.
 Television Group oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.
 In the traditional television arena, WBTVG produces primetime and cable (Warner Bros.
 Television and Warner Horizon Television), first-run syndication (Telepictures Productions) and animated (Warner Bros.
 Animation) programming, which is distributed worldwide by two category-leading distribution arms/operations (Warner Bros.
 Domestic Television Distribution and Warner Bros.
 International Television Distribution).